 Printed copies of this report are available at no charge in the Student Affairs, Campus Safety, and Enrollment Offices and at the Landmark College Library.

-2019 Annual Campus Safety & Fire Safety Report **Note: Due to the challenges of the global coronavirus pandemic, the Department of Education has extended the date for institutions to distribute their Annual Security Reports (ASRs) and Annual Fire Safety Reports (AFSRs) to December 31, 2020.
+2020 Annual Campus Safety & Fire Safety Report (includes statistics for calendar years 2017-2019) **Note: Due to the challenges of the global coronavirus pandemic, the Department of Education has extended the date for institutions to distribute their Annual Security Reports (ASRs) and Annual Fire Safety Reports (AFSRs) to December 31, 2020.

 These definitions of the State of Vermont are provided as a requirement of the Campus SaVE Act.
 For a full list of definitions the College uses in its policy, please see the Student Handbook policy entitled “Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking”

 Useful Phone Numbers